Study abroad in Valparaiso with IFSA

 Lab & Field Trip Fees

-Access may be restricted for classes in architecture, music, law, and engineering departments.
+Access may be restricted for classes in architecture, art, engineering, law, and music departments.
 Contact your IFSA Enrollment Counselor for more information.

-As part of IFSA’s Communities in Action class, students will contribute roughly five hours per week in service of a local community organization in Valparaíso or Viña del Mar, supported by a faculty expert in community development and public policy issues.
-Previous community engagement examples include:
+As part of IFSA’s Communities in Action class, students will contribute to local community organizations in Valparaíso or Viña del Mar, supported by the IFSA instructor.
+Previous community activities examples include:

 APPLICATION REQUIREMENTS